Hgbowles/DunGen/README.md

 The player will be prompted to build a character at the start, selecting a name and class. furter character upgrades may be found in the dungeon.

-Each room after the starting room is randomly generated, but the map will always consist of a 3x5 rectangle of rooms.
+Each room after the starting room is randomly generated, but the map will always consist of a 3x3 square of rooms.

 Players may move in any cardinal direction (North, South, East, West), look at the map, access their inventory, or exit the dungeon at any point between rooms.